There’s a few more moving parts to my website than there were when I first made it years ago, so I’ve put this page together to cover all the pieces!

 I use the static site generator Hugo (with my own theme) to build my website.
 It’s fast, meets my needs for templating/content management, and handles extra features like RSS feeds out of the box.

 I like being able to write my posts locally in markdown.
 Being plain text makes it easy to write and edit, and if I ever need something more complex I can drop in custom HTML with shortcode snippets using Hugo.

 As I write and push changes to Github, Buildkite schedules builds to be run.
 Good thing they have a free tier for community/open source projects!

 Serving incoming traffic

 I run everything off an aging Raspberry Pi (model 1B, plain Raspbian for now) on my home network.
-It’s not the fastest arrangement, but it meets my needs and saves me paying for cloud compute capacity.
+It’s not the fastest arrangement, but it meets my needs and saves me paying for cloud compute/storage/bandwidth.

 A Buildkite agent continuously checks for new jobs and rebuilds my site as needed.
-It performs other scripted work as well, like sending out new issues of my newsletter.
+It performs other scripted work as well, like scheduling delivery of my newsletter.

 /feed for Wordpress sites) to make it easier to find.